Olivia Palermo Looks Adorably Stunning In Schoolgirl-Style Dress & Over-The-Knee Boots

-Olivia Palermo shared a few sweetly chic photos with her 6.4 million Instagram followers on Friday, looking fall-ready with a tweed jumper and tall boots.
+Olivia Palermo shared a few sweet, chic photos with her 6.4 million Instagram followers on Friday, looking fall-ready with a tweed jumper and tall boots.

-The Gossip Girl-esque look was somewhat casual, yet stylish, with a black-and-white, form-fitting tweed mini dress with a square-ish, deep neckline in the front and medium-thick shoulder straps.
-The dress was worn over a crisp, white button down shirt with long sleeves and a high collar buttoned to the top of her neck.
-Olivia said she loved the “dress/skirt silhouette” of the outfit, hinting at her layering under the look with a frilly, white skirt for length.
+Olivia’s Gossip Girl-esque look was somewhat casual, yet stylish, with a black-and-white, form-fitting tweed mini dress with a deep, squarish neckline in the front and medium-thick shoulder straps.
+She wore the dress over a crisp, white button-down shirt with long sleeves and a high collar buttoned to the top of her neck.
+The influencer said she loved the “dress/skirt silhouette” of the outfit, hinting at her layering under the look with a frilly white skirt for length.

-Perhaps what truly made the look were Olivia’s various accessories, with her gold chain necklace laid over the white collar and a few simple, small rings on her fingers.
-Three pieces that really made the style pop were her black, over-the-knee leather boots, black headband, and black ribbon, tied into the lower end of her side ponytail.
+Perhaps what truly made the look were Olivia’s various accessories, with her gold chain necklace laid over the collar and a few small rings on her fingers.
+Three pieces that really made the style pop were her black, over-the-knee leather boots, her black headband, and a black ribbon, the latter of which was tied into the lower end of her side ponytail.

 In the series, Olivia took photos in front of a full-length mirror to show off her entire ensemble.
-In the first shot, she stood with her left leg crossed in front of her right, her arms raised in a playful, shoulder shrugging manner.
-For the second photo, she showed off the side of the silhouette and how the skirt flowed in the back, while the third the upload gave a close-up frame, detailing her hair, makeup, and accessories.
+In the first shot, she stood with her left leg crossed in front of her right, with her arms raised in a playful, shoulder-shrugging manner.
+For the second photo, she showed off the side of the silhouette and how the skirt flowed in the back, while in the third, her hair and accessories were in full view in a close-up of her face.

-(If fans wondered where they saw this look before, they may be thinking of another stylish Olivia, aka Olivia Culpo, who sported the same look last week.)
+If fans wondered where they saw this look before, they may be thinking of another stylish person with the same name — Olivia Culpo — who sported the same look last week.

 View this post on Instagram